Tips to updating your last wishes as life changes.

 Why would I change my will?

-As your circumstances change or improve, updating your will can go a long way in preventing confusion and strife among family members after your death.
+As life’s circumstances change or improve, updating your will can go a long way in preventing confusion and strife among family members after your death.
 Without crucial updates to address major life or estate changes, anybody who stands to benefit from your will could contest it, sometimes requiring a costly hearing in probate court.
 In short, the more accurate and clear your will is, the less likely it will be challenged.

 Keeping your will current helps your family fulfill your wishes — from funeral arrangements and organ donations, to where your assets will go and who will take care of your children.